b-rodrigues/korppi/docs/faq.md

 ### How far back does the history go?

 Korppi saves your complete edit history within each `.kmd` file.
-There's no limit—all patches are preserved.
+There's no limit, all patches are preserved.

 ### Can I delete history?

 Currently, no. History is considered valuable data.
 A future release may add the option to compact history.

 ### What's a "pending" patch?

 Pending patches are changes imported via reconciliation that haven't been reviewed yet.
 You can approve or reject them.

 ### I restored an old version.
 Can I undo that?

 Use `Ctrl+Z` (Undo) immediately after restore, or reconcile with a backup of your newer version.

 ---